Kargil Vijay Diwas

-Kargil Vijay Diwas is celebrated on 26 July every year in honour of the Kargil War's Heroes.
-This day is celebrated all over India and in the national capital, New Delhi, where the Prime Minister of India pays homage to the soldiers at Amar Jawan Jyoti at the India Gate every year.
+Kargil Vijay Diwas is celebrated on 26 July every year in honour of the soldiers who fought in the Kargil War.
+This day is celebrated all over India and in the national capital of New Delhi, where the Prime Minister of India pays homage to the soldiers at Amar Jawan Jyoti at the India Gate every year.
 Functions are also organized all over the country to commemorate the contributions of the Indian Armed Forces.